7.5 as a Fraction: A practical guide

 Mathematical Explanation: The Concept of Equivalence

 The core principle behind converting decimals to fractions lies in the concept of equivalent fractions.
-When we multiply both the numerator and the denominator of a fraction by the same number (other than zero), we are creating an equivalent fraction that represents the same value.
-This is crucial because it allows us to manipulate the fraction to eliminate the decimal point without changing its underlying value.
+This leads to when we multiply both the numerator and the denominator of a fraction by the same number (other than zero), we are creating an equivalent fraction that represents the same value.
+On top of that, this is crucial because it allows us to manipulate the fraction to eliminate the decimal point without changing its underlying value.
 In our example, 7.5/1, 75/10, and 15/2 are all equivalent fractions, representing the same numerical value.

 Common Mistakes to Avoid